-When I first started researching my family genealogy online in 2006, FreeBMD was one of my favorite sites to try.
+When I first started researching my family genealogy online, FreeBMD was one of my favorite sites to try.
 FreeBMD offers a transcription of the GRO Index of Civil Registrations of births, marriages and deaths for England and Wales from 1837 to 1983.
 These indexes are being transcribed by volunteers and they are approximately 60% complete.

 FreeBMD: Search Birth, Marriage and Death Registrations for Free Online

 By searching the transcribed GRO Index on FreeBMD you can potentially locate the birth, marriage or death listing for your ancestor.
 The information you find will allow you to submit a request for an official certificate of birth, marriage or death, from the GRO of England.